 1. Sobriety Matters

 If you were taken in by a hospital, they probably did blood work.
-If you might have had a drink or two on the night that you were struck, the hospital might already know.
+You might have had a drink or two on the night that you were struck in a car and bike accident, and the hospital might already know.

 2. Pedestrians Have the Right of Way

 As a bicyclist, you may have rights you don’t even realize you had.
 In many cities, it’s perfectly legal to, if you don’t feel safe, take over the entirety of a driving lane for safety and visibility.

 In many places, a bicyclist, in the absence of a motor of any kind, is considered a pedestrian.
 That means that you have rights and when you’re struck by a car, it’s a violation of those basic traffic laws.

 Remember that pedestrians have the priority when it comes to the right of way.
 This applies to just about every place on the planet.